• Skip to primary navigation

 Tips to make the best Pav Bhaji in Instant Pot

-Use a good-quality Pav Bhaji masala to add that signature taste to your dish.
+Pav bhaji Masala is a special spice blend made exclusively for this dish.
 It’s the blend of spices that truly sets Pav Bhaji apart.
+So, use a good-quality Pav Bhaji masala to add that signature taste to your dish.
 You can use fresh homemade masala or a good quality store-bought masala.
+You get the masala in all popular Indian Grocery Stores.

 Don’t overcook the vegetables in the Instant Pot.
 Follow the recommended cooking time to maintain the texture and flavour of the veggies.